 The term is usually encountered when dealing with assets which are highly liquid in nature.
 Liquid assets are either cash, cash equivalents or they can be converted into cash at very short notice.
 They are also referred to as Quick Assets.

-Examples of quick assets are;
+Examples of liquid assets are;

-|Debtors – Provision for Doubtful Debts
+- Debtor – Provision for Doubtful Debts

 Uses and Applications of Liquid Assets

 Such resources are used to identify the liquidity of a company with the help of Liquid Ratio/Quick Ratio.
 This ratio helps to compare a firm’s liquid assets with its current liabilities and assess its short-term solvency.